Together Bridging Review 2026: Adverse Credit Considered

 Together also checks your credit file as part of underwriting.
 The adverse credit thresholds listed above are the published limits, cases below those thresholds are assessed manually.

-How to Apply for a Together Bridging Loan
+Applying for a Together Bridging Loan

 Applications go through Together’s website or via a broker.
 Broker applications are common in bridging, brokers can access full lender criteria and negotiate terms.
 Direct applications are accepted without a broker fee, but you negotiate terms yourself.